Home

 Harmal beach

 Harmal beach is the most popular of the two beaches but it is still possible to find yourself alone.
 The beach is so long that even when there are a thousand people there it never seems busy.
-On Sundays it can get quite busy with day trippers and locals but for the rest of the time it's very quiet, a complete contrast to the comotion and crowds of Anjuna and Calangute.
+On Sundays it can get quite busy with day trippers and locals but for the rest of the time it's very quiet, a complete contrast to the commotion and crowds of Anjuna and Calangute.

 Kalacha beach